growgreenhk/aspara-microbit-makecode-camera-extension/README.md

 * Set the WiFi SSID and password

 * Demo: https://makecode.microbit.org/S13281-72802-37846-52575

+## Set Camera and Device Display Orientation Angles
+* By setting the Camera and the Device LCD display Orientation Angles (0°, 90°, 180° or 270°), you could capture and display correctly with different device orientations.

 ## Take User Photo Demo
 * Take a user photo and save to device